Outtake: A Time to Lose

 "Dr. Cullen?" she prompted when I didn't answer.

-"I don't know," I said, a little too sharply.
+"I don't know" I said it a little too sharply.
 "My parents didn't sit around telling sentimental stories about how I was named."

 I forced myself to keep my hands still and loose, not clenched into fists.
 Anger was inappropriate and unnecessary.
 I took a calming breath and answered her question.
 "The doctor who delivered me was named Dr. Carlisle."